sylvain-combe-sonarsource/sonarqube-check-client-connectivity/README.md

 This small okhttp client for reproduce and troubleshoot SonarQube HTTP/HTTPS client connectivity

 ## How to use
 Copy the Client.java file to your SonarQube host.
-And compile && run it as follows:
+And compile && run it as follows (on SonarQube 8.9):

 ```
 java -cp "<SonarQubePath/lib/*" \